 In the day-to-day management of medical practices, the most critical concern is (and always will be) patient care.
 But in the evolving landscape of U.S. healthcare and medical billing services, providing responsible care involves considering far more than just the effectiveness of treatment plans, prescriptions, and preventive services.

 Following decades of arguments and advocacy, the landscape of the healthcare industry is shifting ever closer to a whole performance and quality-based future.
-From the MIPS, MACRA, and Meaningful Use incentive programs to the embrace of ACOs, collaborative care models, and pay-for-performance and outcomes-based fee schedules, there’s an increased focus on the financial side of healthcare.
+From the MIPS, MACRA, and Meaningful Use incentive programs to the embrace of ACOs, collaborative care models, and pay-for-performance and outcomes-based fee schedules, there’s an increased focus on the financial side of healthcare and the importance of financial stewardship.
 This shift in focus has had a major impact on both patients and providers.

 Fiscal stewardship is expressed through the ongoing shift to value-based care models.
 This means patients will continue to receive high-quality care at low costs that provide benefits to not only the patient but the payer and physicians as well.